Totally Barbados

 - Daily Events – View all daily events.

-- List of Annual Events – Take a look at the list of annual events.
+- List of Annual Events – Look at the list of annual events.

-- Festivals – Festival Fever is in the air all year round with a host of music, arts, theater, and food festivals.
+- Festivals – Festival Fever is in the air year-round, with music, arts, theater, and food festivals.

 - Add an Event – Get more people to attend your event or activity.

-Crop Over is our island’s most significant cultural festival and signifies the end of the once-dominant sugar cane crop harvest.
-The party carnival involves a wide variety of entertainment and celebrations that brings thousands of tourists to the island each year.
+Crop Over is our island’s most significant cultural festival and marks the end of the once-dominant sugar-cane harvest.
+The party carnival involves various entertainment and celebrations that bring thousands of tourists to the island each year.

-Crop Over season is held throughout July and ends in a big Grand Kadooment Day finale parade on August’s first Monday.
+Crop Over season runs throughout July and culminates in a big Grand Kadooment Day finale parade on the first Monday of August.

-Barbados is the ideal destination when traveling with your family, as it has something to offer everyone regardless of age.
+Barbados is the ideal destination for traveling with your family, as it offers something for everyone, regardless of age.

-If you travel with children under ten (10), it is advisable to book an all-inclusive resort.
-They offer buffet-style lunch, so children can eat as much or as little as they like, and they usually have a barbecue serving burgers and hot dogs.
-This way, you can relax and enjoy yourself and not worry about the children wanting to eat at different times or organize where to go for snacks, lunch, or dinner.
+If you travel with children under ten, it is advisable to book an all‑inclusive resort.
+They offer buffet‑style lunch, so children can eat as much or as little as they like, and they usually have a barbecue serving burgers and hot dogs.
+This way, you can relax, enjoy yourself, and not worry about the children wanting to eat at different times or organizing where to go for snacks, lunch, or dinner.

 Are you traveling with teenagers?
-They will love St. Lawrence Gap, which is abundant with bars, nightclubs, and restaurants.
-There is always something to do in the Gap, with live music playing and many bars and restaurant options.
+They will love the St. Lawrence Gap, abundant with bars, nightclubs, and restaurants.
+There is always something to do in the Gap, with live music playing and many bar and restaurant options.

-With many places to eat and drink, you can enjoy some fantastic meals at the best fining dining restaurants in the world.
+With many places to eat and drink, you can enjoy fantastic meals at fine‑dining restaurants.

 Or perhaps the family would enjoy afternoon tea at the world‑famous Sandy Lane Hotel.

-With multiple spas, gyms, and health clubs, you can enjoy a healthy lifestyle by staying happy and relaxed while on vacation.
+With multiple spas, gyms, and health clubs, you can enjoy a healthy lifestyle while relaxing on vacation.

-The island has multiple first-rate spas for your health and fitness to assist you in getting relaxed.
-Most major hotels have world-class resorts, boasting massage therapies, manicures, pedicures, facials, and waxing.
+The island has multiple first-rate spas to help you relax and improve your health and fitness.
+Most major hotels have world-class resorts boasting massage therapies, manicures, pedicures, facials, and waxing.

 Another part of a healthy lifestyle is finding time for your family and friends.
-Locals are sure to see relatives and friends on Sundays for their weekly picnic by the beach.
+Locals are sure to see relatives and friends on Sundays for their weekly beach picnic.

 Visit Barbados